-Inactive library account: a patron’s account is considered inactive when there has been no check out activity for three (3) years.
+Inactive library account: a patron’s account is considered inactive when it has been unused for three (3) years.

 Minor: persons under the age of eighteen (18).

-Personally identifiable information: information that is directly associated with a specific person such as a person’s name, home address, telephone number, e-mail address, birth date.
+Personally identifiable information: information that is directly and indirectly associated with a specific person such as a person’s name, home address, telephone number, e-mail address, birth date.

 Records: Information maintained in order to conduct operations of the library.
-Records include, but are not limited to: registration records, circulation records, materials request lists, financial information and computer booking records.
+Records include, but are not limited to: registration records, library account records, materials request lists, financial information and computer booking records.

 1. Library protects the privacy of its patrons.

 - Privacy is essential to the free and unrestricted use of library resources.